On Conjugation orbits of semisimple pairs in rank one: Introduction

 \begin{corollary} Let $\rho$ be an element in $\fD(\F_2, \SU(n,1))$, $\F_2=\langle x, y \rangle$.
 Then $\rho$ is determined uniquely by $\Tr(\rho(x)^i)$, $\Tr(\rho(y)^i)$, $1\leq i \leq \lfloor (n+1)/2 \rfloor$, and the canonical orbit of $(\rho(x), \rho(y))$. \end{corollary}

-A crucial ingredient used in above understanding of conjugation orbits of semisimple pairs is the moduli space of $\PSp(n,1)$-congruence classes of ordered $m$-tuples of distinct points on $\overline \h^n$, $m \geq 4$.
+In the above understanding of the conjugation orbits of the semisimple pairs, the moduli space of $\PSp(n,1)$-congruence classes of ordered $m$-tuples of distinct points on $\overline \h^n$, $m \geq 4$, is used.
+As per the above idea, we project an isometry pair onto this space to associate the spatial invariants.
 In the second part of this paper, we classify points on this space that provides some understanding of its topology.
 The problem to obtain configuration space of ordered tuples of points on a topological space is a problem of independent interest.
 The general problem may be stated as follows: